Oman Transportation

 2004 - 2016 | Yearly | NA | World Bank

 OM: Liner Shipping Connectivity Index: Maximum Value In 2004 = 100 data was reported at 47.350 NA in 2016.
 This records a decrease from the previous number of 48.370 NA for 2015.
-OM: Liner Shipping Connectivity Index: Maximum Value In 2004 = 100 data is updated yearly, averaging 47.250 NA from Dec 2004 to 2016, with 13 observations.
+OM: Liner Shipping Connectivity Index: Maximum Value In 2004 = 100 data is updated yearly, averaging 47.250 NA from Dec 2004 (Median) to 2016, with 13 observations.
 The data reached an all-time high of 49.880 NA in 2014 and a record low of 20.280 NA in 2006.
 OM: Liner Shipping Connectivity Index: Maximum Value In 2004 = 100 data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Oman – Table OM.World Bank: Transportation.
 The Liner Shipping Connectivity Index captures how well countries are connected to global shipping networks.
 It is computed by the United Nations Conference on Trade and Development (UNCTAD) based on five components of the maritime transport sector: number of ships, their container-carrying capacity, maximum vessel size, number of services, and number of companies that deploy container ships in a country's ports.
 For each component a country's value is divided by the maximum value of each component in 2004, the five components are averaged for each country, and the average is divided by the maximum average for 2004 and multiplied by 100.
 The index generates a value of 100 for the country with the highest average index in 2004. .
 The underlying data come from Containerisation International Online.; ; United Nations Conference on Trade and Development, Review of Maritime Transport 2010.; ;

 Last Frequency Range